avacore1337/queueSystem/README.md

 source-code or entering it in the database directly.
 There is a section in app/model/queuesystem.js that has a setup part.
 If you uncomment setup and comment out readin it will created fake simulated data for you.
-The guest login screen is hard-coded to add "guest-" in front of the chosen name.
+The guest login screen is available at /#/login.
+The route is hard-coded to add "guest-" in front of the chosen name to make sure that it is safe.

 The first thing that one needs to do is to install mongo and nodejs.
 After that running npm install in the main folder should be all that is needed for the install.